marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 #### Features

+As model input different set of features have been taken into account and evaluated.
+Starting from the raw data provided from the data retriever, 4 further sets of features are computed.
+Each set base on a different technique, specifically, difference, simple moving average, exponential moving average and volume weights  moving average.

 ##### Raw

-The basic group of features is composed by the available raw data, thus:  Open, High, Low, Close, Adj Close, Volume, and Dividends.
+The first group of features is composed by the available raw data, thus:  Open, High, Low, Close, Adj Close, Volume, and Dividends.

 ##### Difference

-A first set of features is made by using the simple difference between the adjusted price at time $t$ and the value at $t-i$.
+The second set of features is made by using the simple difference between the adjusted price at time $t$ and the value at $t-i$.
 Features have been computed for $i$ equals to 1, 7, 14, and 28 days.
 A sample of the generated features are reported in the following image.

 ![NRG feature_diff](imgs/visual_NRG_feature_diff.png)

 ##### SMA

 A simple moving average (SMA) is an arithmetic moving average calculated over a specific number of time periods of the target price (adjusted close price).
 Short-term  averages respond quickly to changes in the price of the underlying  security, while long-term averages are slower to react.